burger

 Generative AI overuses certain words.
 Check out 11 words and phrases that people see as telltale signs of AI content.

-Generative AI is here to stay, if for no other reason than it helps people get work done better and faster than before.
+Generative AI is here to stay, if for no other reason than it helps people get work done better and faster than before, including content creation.

 Consider these stats: